lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: featherpad-find.png

 To jump to a particular line in a file press :kbd:`control +j` or :menuselection:`Search --> Jump to` or the button that looks like >>.
 To select the text you jump to press the :guilabel:`Select Text` button.
-Then in the bar at the bottom type in what line you want to jump to.
+To jump to  a particular line type the line number in the :guilabel:`Go to line` field.

 .. image:: featherpad-jump.png